lopezdsr/sql-query/sqlref/timeseries_common.md

 `[(1, [(1, 1.0), (3, 2.0)]), (3, [(3, 2.0), (5, 3.0)]), (5, [(5, 3.0),(7, 4.0)]), (7, [(7, 4.0),(9, 5.0)])]`

 Some statistical functions operate expressly on segmented data.
-For example, the following SELECT statement returns a DoubleTimeSeries that contains, for each segment of a DoubleSegmentTimeSeries, the average of its values.
+For example, the following SELECT statement returns a DoubleTimeSeries.
+This DoubleTimeSeries contains the average of a DoubleSegmentTimeSeries’s values for each segment of the DoubleSegmentTimeSeries.

 ```sql
 SELECT TS_SEG_AVG(TS_SEGMENT(ts2, 2, 1))